'Jihadists behead' Mozambique villagers

 "They targeted the chief as he had been providing information to the police about the location of al-Shabab in forests," he is quoted as saying.

-A recent report by the Verdade newspaper, included in this week's Mozambique News Reports and Clippings newsletter, found that early members of the group, sometimes also called al-Sunna, were followers of a radical Kenyan preacher who was killed in 2012.
+Recent academic research, included in this week's Mozambique News Reports and Clippings newsletter, found that early members of the group, sometimes also called al-Sunna, were followers of a radical Kenyan preacher who was killed in 2012.

 His followers moved south and settled in Kibiti in southern Tanzania, near the border with Mozambique.